DataDog/integrations-extras/jfrog_platform_cloud/README.md

 ### Installation

 1. Create a [Datadog API key][2].
-1. On the [MyJFrog Portal][3], go to Settings > JFrog Cloud Log Streaming - BETA, and enable the Log Streamer.
+2. On the [MyJFrog Portal][3], go to Settings > JFrog Cloud Log Streaming - BETA, and enable the Log Streamer.
-1. Select Datadog as the vendor.
+3. Select Datadog as the vendor.
-1. Add your Datadog API key, the Datadog intake URL for your [Datadog site][4] (`https://http-intake.logs.datadoghq.com/api/v2/logs`), and `ddtags`.
+4. Add your Datadog API key, select the Datadog intake URL for your [Datadog site][4] from the dropdown menu, and add `ddtags` if needed.
 Click Save.

 Your logs will start streaming into Datadog in 24 hours or less.